 Field Trips | Children's House

-Due to COVID-19 restrictions, some field trips will be suspended for the 2021-2022 school year.
+Due to COVID-19 restrictions, some field trips may be suspended for the 2022-2023 school year.

 Education is a natural process carried out by the child and is not acquired by listening to words, but by experiences in the environment. - Maria Montessori

 Students of all ages experience opportunities outside of the classroom as a means of not only broadening the mind and spirit, but as an opportunity to practice grace and courtesy in the larger world.
 Teachers guide students to extend what is learned in the classroom to a real-world setting.
 Travel experiences, whether local or abroad, are carefully planned and designed for the developmental needs of the learner at each age group.